 Super Green Bean Sale

-In March 2019, Cafe Justicia imported an extra container of the CCDA’s coffee to Vancouver after a group in Europe cancelled their order at the last minute.
+In March 2019, Cafe Justicia imported an extra container of the Cafe Justicia to Vancouver after a group in Europe cancelled their order form the CCDA at the last minute.
 With sales slowing to a crawl during the pandemic, we are offering significant savings to move this coffee.
 Regularly priced at $502.50 per 150 lb. bag, the 2017-18 transitional Cafe Justicia is on sale of just $330 per bag, with even steeper discounts on orders of 8 or more bags.